7 Things Minimalists Throw Out Every Day for a Tidier Home — That You Should, Too

 "Do you really need 50 pens?
 13 empty binders?
 8 boxes of scotch tape refills?
 No. No, you don’t," says Crystal.
 "Your home does not need to be an office supply store.
 Gather up all your extra items that you won’t be using in the next 3-6 months and donate them to a local elementary school.
 The teachers will love you."

 Using a pen pot or pencil case is an easy way to keep your office supplies together.
-If you'd prefer your items to be tucked away and categorized, consider an in-drawer segmented organizer like the PUNCIA 4-Tier Office White Desk Organizer from Amazon.
+If you'd prefer your items to be tucked away and categorized, consider a segmented organizer like the PUNCIA 4-Tier Office White Desk Organizer from Amazon.
 This way, you'll easily know where all of your supplies are and only have room for a certain amount, creating a clutter-preventing boundary.
 It's time to get your home office organization in check.

 Crystal is the owner of Simplify With Purpose and a home simplifying expert.
 She has a degree in Home and Family Living, is the mother of six children, and is Becker Method Certified.